PeterNaydenov/dt-toolbox/README.md

 ## What is DT?

-DT format is a flatten version of the standard javascript object. **Keys** are structured like folders - `'root/sub_object/property'`. **Values** are always primitives.
-In this documentation are mentioned two formats - ST(standard) and DT(data).
+DT model is a flatten version of the standard javascript object. **Keys** are structured like folders - `'root/sub_object/property'`. **Values** are always primitives.
+In this documentation are mentioned two models - ST(standard) and DT(data).
 ST means non-flatten version of the object.
 Convertion between ST and DT is possible in both direction with one important note: If ST object contains empty structure like `key: []` (*key with empty array value*), then this structure will be lost. **Purpose of DT is to strip all boilerplate structure and keep only that is value related**.